rust-lang/rust/text/0000-incremental-compilation.md

 As you can see, this graph indicates that if the signature of either function changes, we will need to rebuild the MIR for `foo`.
-But there is no path from the body of `bar` to the MIR for foo, so changes there need not trigger a rebuild.
+But there is no path from the body of `bar` to the MIR for foo, so changes there need not trigger a rebuild (we are assuming here that `bar` is not inlined into `foo`; see the [section on optimizations](#optimization) for more details on how to handle those sorts of dependencies).

 ### Building the graph